sancg/kindle-to-markdown/README.md

 # Kindle to Notes 🎯

-To get all highlights from the My Clippings.txt, so it can be import to any note-taking app as Obsidian.
+To get all highlights and notes from the My Clippings.txt, and import them to any note-taking app such as Obsidian.

 ## Progress 📝